 Here’s the scene: It’s Johnavan Vistante against Kaleb Harris.
 It’s one of eight bouts in the Bare Knuckle Fighting Championship 7 — known as BKFC 7 — that featured some strong MMA contenders and former UFC fighters.
 It’s nearing the end of the second round, and Harris has already put Vistante on the canvas a few times before.

-Then, what happened Saturday night at the Mississippi Coast Coliseum in Biloxi, Mississippi will make you lean back in your chair.
+Then, what happened Saturday night, August 10, at the Mississippi Coast Coliseum in Biloxi, Mississippi will make you lean back in your chair.
 Harris connected with Vistante so good that Vistante’s whole body goes stiff and face-plants.

 No matter the angle or how fast the clip plays, this is one of the more vicious knockouts you’ll ever see.
 It was a clean shot right to the jaw and it knocked Vistatante out cold.